Top 10 Ways to Get Kids Involved in Your Outer Banks Vacation!

 Getting Your Kids Involved

 Plan ahead and get the kids involved!
-Set up a rough itinerary of the activities for the week.
-Spend a day in Corolla, spend a day on Roanoke Island, and another touring Ocracoke Island.
-Alternate between kid activities and adult interests to keep everyone interested and happy.
+Set up a rough itinerary of activities for the week.
+Spend a day in Corolla, explore Roanoke Island, or take the ferry to Ocracoke Island.
+Alternate between kid activities and adult interests to keep everyone engaged and happy.

 Local entertainment is always a winner - make your plans ahead of time.
-Roanoke Island Festival Park, Chicamacomico Lifesaving Station, Daredevils baseball games, OB Music Showcase or music festivals are great choices.
+Roanoke Island Festival Park, Chicamacomico Lifesaving Station, or Island Farm on Roanoke Island are great options.

-Provide each child with a small treasure box to store all of their Outer Banks vacation finds like shells, feathers, ticket stubs, photos, etc. Give them the opportunity to decorate the box in their own personal style.
-Scrapbooking is also a great way to get kids to actively participate in vacation time.
+Provide each child with a small treasure box to store all of their Outer Banks vacation finds like shells, feathers, ticket stubs, and photos.
+Give them the opportunity to decorate the box in their own personal style.

 Your week can be action packed from the minute you arrive on the Outer Banks, but don't forget to set aside time to sit by the pool, build sandcastles on the beach or play in the surf.
 This laid back, unscheduled time can create the most notable memories for the kids.

 Take time to spend one on one with each child and listen to their thoughts and feelings about the upcoming vacation.
-Kids may have anxiety about what will happen while your on vacation, the places you'll visit, and the people that will be accompanying you (grandparents, family friends, etc.).
+Kids may have anxiety about what will happen while your on vacation, the places you'll visit, and the people that will be accompanying you.
 Since kids don't usually travel on a regular basis, they may need some reassurance that all the comforts of home will be availabile - especially you!

 The best thing about the upcoming vacation is spending time with you!
 No work and other distractions to come between you and your kids.
 Take advantage of it and make every minute count.